 Compatibility with Drupal versions: 9 – 10

-The modules for Drupal that we have seen before are useful for site management and development.
+The above mentioned Drupal modules are useful for site management and development.

-If, on the other hand, you are looking for add-ons that allow you to add specific elements such as contact forms or embed videos, you can take a look at this list of the best Drupal modules for content creation and more!
+However, if you’re looking for add-ons that allow you to incorporate specific elements such as contact forms or embed videos, take a look at this list of top Drupal modules for content creation and much more!

 Paragraphs

-Paragraphs is an interesting Drupal module that allows us to create ready-made templates for our content.
-The templates, called Paragraph Types, that we can create with this module are reusable and can be formed by blocks of text, images, tables, galleries and so on.
+Paragraphs is an intriguing Drupal module that enables us to create pre-designed templates for our content.
+These templates, referred to as Paragraph Types, are reusable and can consist of text blocks, images, tables, galleries, and more.

-For example, we might want to embed a video in a specific section of text or a block with a quote.
+For instance, you might want to embed a video in a specific section of text or include a block with a quote.

 Compatibility with Drupal versions: 9.3 – 10